 Social media can be just as powerful a tool for nonprofits as it is for corporations.
 Though nonprofit organizations typically have leaner budgets and smaller communications teams than large for-profit companies, they can still effectively harness social media to accomplish their goals.
 In part, this is because nonprofit social media posts tend to compel users to act.
 In fact, 55% of people who engage with nonprofits on social media end up taking some kind of action, whether it’s donating, signing up to volunteer or planning a visit.
-Nonprofits that maximize the power of social media can benefit from increased donations and an improved overall image of the organization.
+Nonprofits that maximise the power of social media can benefit from increased donations and an improved overall image of the organization.

 Depending on a nonprofit’s mission and audience, certain social channels may be more effective than others, but all major social networks can play a role.
 Therefore, nonprofits should establish a consistent presence on networks like Facebook, LinkedIn, Instagram, Twitter and YouTube.
 But it is not enough to simply exist on social media – 93% of nonprofits globally already have a Facebook page.
-Organizations need to strategize how best to use each channel to reach and engage their audience.
+Organizations need to strategise how best to use each channel to reach and engage their audience.

 Today, it’s increasingly important to consider ways to reach and engage followers beyond traditional posts.
 Funraise found in its Global NGO Technology Report that many nonprofits are doing just that – the report found two in three organizations (66%) share Instagram Stories, 54% use Facebook Stories and 42% use the YouTube Live feature.
-These features can help organizations gain maximum exposure for events, exhibits or other behind-the-scenes content and help humanize the brand.
+These features can help organizations gain maximum exposure for events, exhibits or other behind-the-scenes content and help humanise the brand.

 Consider the following recommendations for social media success: